 When you think of digitizing your notes, there are a few cloud-based front runners of the digital note revolution.
-Evernote, Springpad, SimpleNote, Catch Notes, and Reqall come to mind.
+Evernote, Springpad, SimpleNote, and Reqall come to mind.
 Aside from Reqall though, none of these apps can actually accommodate users that want to create notes the simplest (and probably fastest) way there is – SMS.

 Fetchnotes is a new cloud-based notepad that allows you to create notes via web and SMS, so it can serve both smartphone and feature phone owners.
 The focus of Fetchnotes is also on simplicity, an almost-instant setup, and easy note organizing with hashtags, which you should be very familiar with if you are a power Twitter user.